 I love Uber and taxis in Mexico.
 I'm not sure if this life would be possible without them.
 They get me around quickly and you can have great conversations and practice your Spanish.
 These daily bus rides however, like taking the Metro to work in Washington D.C. years ago, make me feel more like just another resident in her city, living her life.
 Some days that's all I want.

 Related link: Traveling from one Mexican town to another is a whole different experience, as these buses are very luxurious.
 Most expat friends of mine, even those who own cars, often still prefer to take them when traveling in Mexico.
 Here, Bus Bud gives you "10 Commandments" of taking these buses in Mexico.

 Next up: Mexico always means stepping outside your comfort zone, and that's a good thing.

 Most recent: Whether you're in Mexico or Southwest Oklahoma, maybe you want to think about saving your skin with natural remedies.
 Wandering around a Mexican botanical store offers unique ideas.

-Hola - I am a partner with Ventanas Mexico and author of the "Interactive Guide to Learning Spanish Free Online,' the best of free internet tools you'd never find on your own, organized into lesson plans.
+Hola - I'm Kerry Baker and am a partner with Ventanas Mexico as well as author of the "Interactive Guide to Learning Spanish Free Online,' the best of free internet tools you'd never find on your own, organized into lesson plans.
 Perfect for those of us who get bored with the same tools every day (like me).